Group of students sitting around a table

 Vision

-The Lienhard School of Nursing will be a leader in innovation and excellence in education, research, and practice in primary health care.
+The Lienhard School of Nursing will lead nursing education through the advancement of evidence-based practice and scholarship in primary health care.

 Mission